SIDintel1/SIDintel/README.md

 # SIDIntel

-The official repository for SIDIntel, a strategic intelligence platform.
+This is the official repository for SIDIntel, a strategic intelligence platform.

 ## Installation